gparemsky/forex-cse231p3-proposal/README.md

 for smaller volume of trades, there are micro lots 10,000 units, and mini lots 1,000.

 You can set your frame of reference to what "a 1.0 lot size" is, either a standard, mini, or micro, but normally everyone just assumes 1.0 is a standard lot size.
+For example, a standard lot would be 1.0, a micro lot would be 0.1, and a mini lot would be 0.01.
+This is normally how everyone sees it.
+But it could be a rare blue moon case that someone says 1.0 is a micro lot, and on that scale, 10.0 is a standard lot.
+This is not how we do it, or others normally do it.
+Just be aware of it but dont calculate currency this way. **Beware of it though.**

 Typically price of currencies do not sway so chaotically, so you may only see a movement in a day of a few dozen pips.
 But while holding 1 lot of a currency pair,\
 a movement from 1.2000 to 1.2002 (2 pips) can yield large profits.